genomescale/assessing-mcmc-convergence/README.md

 which divide the probability mass of the mixture.
-As we made the split 50/50, if the probability distribution happens to be a posterior distribution, we are ~50% certain that the truth lies within the larger mode, and ~50% certain that it lies within the smaller mode.
+As we made the split 50/50, if the probability distribution happens to be a posterior distribution, we are ~50% certain that the truth lies within the larger mode, and ~50% certain that it lies within the smaller mode, conditioned on whatever model is being used.

 Using the `random_samples.R` script I drew 1000 independent samples from this mixture, so you can see the two modes: